KINGSABRI/packetgen-wiki/SNMP.md

 In context class, tags begin at 0xA0.
 For example, in SNMP context, 0xA0 tag is a GetRequest-PDU.

-Others objects may constructed from those basic ones using Sequences and Sets.
+Others objects may be constructed from those basic ones using Sequences and Sets.
 Sequences are like ruby arrays.
 Sets are arrays limited to a unique object type.

 Finally, a ASN.1 object is a tree, whose leafs are basic types, and non-leaf nodes